brownplt/iticse-in-flow-2014/report/sections/assigning-reviewers.md

 pairings of students are especially (in)effective.
 If live review sessions are planned, the recommended way of arranging them is to schedule them early on, so a predefined assignment may be the only practical choice.
-On the negative side, predefined schedule can be more fragile in face of changes, such students leaving the course.
+On the negative side, a predefined schedule can be more fragile in face of changes, such students leaving the course.